 Bauhaus architecture was concerned with the social aspects of design and with the creation of a new form of social housing for workers.
 This may be just another one of the reasons it was embraced in the newly evolving city of Tel Aviv, at a time when socialist ideas were so prevalent.
 This style of architecture came about (in part) because of new engineering developments that allowed the walls to be built around steel or iron frames.
 This meant that walls no longer had to support the structure, but only enveloped it – from the outside.
 Called The White City, because of the white painted buildings, it is now a World Heritage Site.

-reprinted from molovinsky on allentown
+molovinsky on allentown